Where is the Greater Flagstone PDA?

 - simplifying planning requirements.

-The ULDA is not a public housing or social housing provider.
-In Queensland, public housing is provided by the Department of Communities.
+EDQ is not a public housing or social housing provider.
+In Queensland, public housing is provided by the Department of Housing and Public Works.

 What height will buildings be?